Can A Semi-Elemental Diet Help You Beat Stubborn SIBO?

 - Medications such as antibiotics, acid-blocking drugs, and steroids

-Once in your small intestine, even “good” bacteria can cause all sorts of digestive drama as they feed off of and ferment the undigested food located there–particularly sugar, carbohydrates, starches, and alcohol.
-This fermentation process produces hydrogen, methane, or both types of gases as a byproduct, which is why bloating is the #1 symptom of SIBO.
+Once in your small intestine, even “good” bacteria can cause all sorts of digestive drama as they feed on and ferment undigested food — particularly sugar, carbohydrates, starches, and alcohol.
+This fermentation process produces hydrogen, methane, or both as a byproduct.
+This is why bloating is the #1 symptom of SIBO.

 Symptoms of SIBO